-Silver Britannia coins were first produced by the Royal Mint in 1997.
+These coins were first produced by the Royal Mint in 1997.
 A bullion coin, the full silver Britannia has a face value of £2 with fractional sizes also produced of one half (£1), one quarter (50p) and one tenth (20p) sizes.
 Containing a troy ounce of silver, the Britannia has featured a number of designs on the reverse.
-Even numbered years since 1998 depict a standing Britannia in a design produced in 1987 by Philip Nathan.
-In odd numbered years, the reverse design has changed with a different version of Britannia.
-Since 2013, the reverse design has changed on non-bullion issue coins and will continue to do so for each subsequent issue; the bullion version will remain consistent to the original designs.
+Even-numbered years since 1998 depict a standing Britannia in a design produced in 1987 by Philip Nathan.
+In odd-numbered years, the reverse design has changed with a different version of Britannia.
+Since 2013, the reverse design has changed on the non-bullion issue and will continue to do so for each subsequent issue; the bullion version will remain consistent with the original designs.

-In 2014, there was a mix-up at the Royal Mint and around 17,000 silver Britannia coins were incorrectly struck with in incorrect obverse taken from the Lunar series.
+In 2014, there was a mix-up at the Royal Mint and around 17,000 silver Britannias were incorrectly struck within incorrect obverse taken from the Lunar series.
 Dubbed the ‘Mule Britannia’ due to the fact the coin features the ‘Year of the Horse’ design, a rare silver Britannia of this design can attract large premiums on resale.

-The Silver Britannia is currently produced with a millesimal fineness of 0.999 or 99.9% silver but prior to 2013 was struck with just 95.8% silver (or a fineness of 0.958).Silver Britannia coins issued between the period 1997-2012 have a diameter of 38.61mm having a total mass of 31.21g.
-A Britannia Silver coin struck after 2013 has mass of 32.45g with a diameter of 40.00mm.
-From 2013, the thickness of Britannia silver coin is 3mm and has a milled edge.
+The Silver Britannia is currently produced with a millesimal fineness of 0.999 or 99.9% silver but before 2013 was struck with just 95.8% silver (or a fineness of 0.958).
+Coins issued between the period 1997-2012 have a diameter of 38.61mm having a total mass of 31.21g.
+A Britannia Silver coin struck after 2013 has a mass of 32.45g with a diameter of 40.00mm.
+From 2013, the thickness of the Britannia silver coin is 3mm and has a milled edge.
 From 2015, the obverse features the Jody Clark design of the Queen’s portrait.

-While we can offer storage for silver bars in offshore BSIA regulated (British Security Industry Association) vaults in the Channel Islands, we only offer delivery of Silver coins.
-This is the only way we can offer our products free from VAT due to the various tax treatments of coins and bars.
-We recommend you opt for silver bars if you want tax free exposure to silver without having to store it.
-Our VAT free silver coins appeal to those you wish to take possession while maintaining tax efficiency.
+Currently, we’re only offering delivery of silver coins and silver bars (such as 1kg bars).
+Deliveries are FREE in the UK, fully insured and discrete.
 For home storage, you are free to make your own arrangements either with a safety deposit box with your local bank or in a secure location at home.
-We can supply accessories for storage and these can be purchased from our online shop.
-However, if you buy the Silver Britannia in quantities of 25 then these come in convenient stackable tubes.
+We can supply accessories for storage, and these can be purchased from our online shop.
+However, if you buy them in quantities of 25 then these come in conveniently stackable tubes.